 You can customize the super lightweight Xfce desktop for a modern look and improve productivity by tweaking various settings.
 In this guide, we explain the steps to configure a basic Xfce desktop installation (for example – Xubuntu) entirely and make it look modern while being productive.

 Xfce is a fast and lightweight desktop built on the GTK toolkit.
-It uses Xfwm (Xfce Window Manager) which provides complete customization options via visual settings.
+It uses Xfwm (Xfce Window Manager), providing complete customization options via visual settings.
 Although the actual configuration files are hidden from the general users.
 Currently, Xfce is going through a process of porting the GTK2 components to GTK3 with the current stable and upcoming release.

 This guide is prepared on Xfce 4.14 in Xubuntu 20.10 release.
-But overall it is applicable for all Xfce desktops available for multiple Linux distributions such as Manjaro, Fedora, Arch, and so on.
+But overall, it is applicable for all Xfce desktops available for multiple Linux distributions such as Manjaro, Fedora, Arch, etc.

 Customize Xfce Desktop – Look and Productivity

 Panels are the core component of the Xfce desktop.
 When you first boot up Xfce, the top panel is the go-to section for all your needs.
 It contains the application launcher menu, system tray with notifications, and a list of opened applications.
-Xfce (Xubuntu) comes with the great Whisker Menu which gives you a modern look already.
+Xfce (Xubuntu) comes with the great Whisker Menu, which already gives you a modern look.

-So for this customization guide, first I will add a new panel at the bottom and then eventually delete the top one.
-Now, if you wish, you can keep the top panel Or, move it to left or right from the Panel properties.
+So for this customization guide, first, I will add a new panel at the bottom and then eventually delete the top one.
+Now, if you wish, you can keep the top panel Or move it to the left or right from the Panel properties.
 Totally as per your taste.

 Panel -> Panel Preferences.
 Click on the green ‘+’ icon to create a new Panel.